visual-navigation-bot/VisualNavigation/README.md

   5.It can't model the best path since it weighted average all sampled paths.
 If there are two optimal path, it will get there average
 , which is often much worse than optimal path.
 This can be solved by not using weighted average.

+##Social-LSTM
+####Introduction
+This is the implementation of [Alahi et al., 2016](http://vision.stanford.edu/pdf/CVPR16_N_LSTM.pdf) and is modified from [Anirudh Vemula work](https://github.com/vvanirudh/social-lstm-tf).
+A simulation tool is built based on the prediction ability over pedstrians of social lstm.
+####Issue
+1. since social-lstm is trained with non-consecutive data(data may not come from exactly continuous frames), interpolation may be carried out across two consecutive prediction.
+In my implementation, linear interpolation is used.
+2. since social-lstm is a short-period prediction model, it is constructed as a simulation tool by making prediction based on its own previous prediction.
+This may cause error propagate and accumulate throughout entire simulated trajectory, and this is why sometimes pedestrians keep accerlerating, particularly obvious in the late lifetime of existing pedestrians.

+##Navigation map
+###Version 1
+####Introduction
+This code can create predefined navigation map that indicates inherent properties of environment, for now including,
+1. places that are not allowed to be steped on, simulating, e.g. furniture, buildings
+2. places that pedestrian always walk along certain directions(8 different directions, including north, east, south, west, north-east, north-west, south-east, south-west)
+Besides, those map is further discretized into patches of size defined by hand.
+This is done to avoid heavy load of computation and redundant information using per-pixel navigation map.
+You can use mouse click, drag and entering text to create a navigation map.
+####Issue
+1. population is not modelled since, from my current knowledge, population and other kinds of statistics are data-driven.
+However, even if we sample data from a dataset to create those statistics, this may drastically constrain the creation of a navigation map.
+2. In indoor scene, there are often some places where people stay for a while, e.g. stove in the kitchen, and this can be modelled without data and defined simply by hand according to deployment of objects in a scene.